 Keep It Real

-You don’t want your kids to worry unnecessarily, but if you have high levels of debt, chances are they’ve figured it out.
-Being honest about how you got in that position and things you would have done differently will provide a great lesson for them in the future.
+You don’t want your kids to worry unnecessarily, but if you have high levels of debt, chances are they’ve already figured it out.
+Being honest about how you got in that position and discussing things you would have done differently will provide a great lesson for them in the future.

 Let Them Make Mistakes